 BEV pros and cons

-- Most efficient use of energy means cheaper on fuel
+- Most efficient use of energy means significant fuel cost savings.

-- Less moving parts means less wear and tear
+- Less moving parts means lower servicing cost and increased reliability

-- Less emissions and reduced use of fossil fuels
+- Zero tailpipe emissions and reduced use of fossil fuels

 - Similar driving range to traditional vehicles

 - Back up fuel source when on longer journeys

 - Limited electric driving range, roughly 60km depending on the vehicle